gloryofrobots/arza/README.md

 #### match-with
-Obin doesn't have loops so pattern matching and recursion used for iteration
+Lalan doesn't have loops so pattern matching and recursion used for iteration
 ##### Pattern matching in functions

 ```